 Different investment types bring different advantages.
-You might choose one investment type based on low transaction fees, or another based on the quality of the customer service and investment advice that’s offered.
-Here’s a look at the methods you can use to invest in the Russell 2000 Index:
+You might choose one investment type based on low transaction fees or another based on the quality of the customer service and investment advice that’s offered.
+Here’s a look at the methods you can use to invest in the index:

-If you’re looking for a more customisable approach, you can try buying the stocks that are tracked by the Russell 2000 Index in individual trades.
-To do that, though, you’ll need to buy a large number of stocks one at a time, then pare down your holdings until you have a smaller batch of elite holdings.
-As the Russell 2000 Index tracks 2,000 stocks, though, this approach is generally not advised as it would take a lot of time and incur high trading fees.
+If you’re looking for a more customisable approach, you can try buying the stocks that are tracked by the index in individual trades.
+To do that, though, you need to buy a large number of stocks one at a time, then pare down your holdings until you have a smaller batch of elite holdings.
+As the index tracks 2,000 stocks, though, this approach is generally not advised as it would take a lot of time and incur high trading fees.
 Investing in this way is generally better suited to indices that track a smaller number of stocks, such as the Dow Jones Industrial Average.

 A mutual fund is an investment fund that’s run by a professional money manager, pooling investors’ money and then trying to deliver maximum returns.
-You can buy mutual Russell 2000 fund through a broker or directly from the company that administers the Russell 2000 fund.
-A Russell 2000 Index mutual fund (also called an index fund) allows you to invest in all of the Russell 2000 Index’s stocks at once.
+You can buy mutual funds through a broker or directly from the company that administers the fund.
+A mutual fund (also called an index fund in this instance) allows you to invest in all of the Russell 2000 Index’s stocks at once.

 2. Use our top tips to be a successful investor

-Before you invest in the Russell 2000 Index, check out our top investment tips.
+Before you invest, check out our top investment tips.
 Keeping these in mind will help give you the best chance of investment success.

 - Do your research.
-Study the Russell 2000 Index’s recent performance and historical performance, and then analyse how investing in the Russell 2000 compares to other investments.
+Study the index’s recent performance and historical performance, and then analyse how investing in it compares to other investments.
 This will help you figure out your goals, including the types of gains you’re hoping to land, as well as the size of the losses you’re emotionally and financially prepared to handle.
 The more research you do, the better positioned you will be to make the right decisions.